abinavseelan/pesitbsc-nodejs101/SettingUpMongoDB.md

 1. Fire up your terminal
 2. Ensure you have installed Xcode Command Line Tools installed.
 Follow [these](http://docwiki.embarcadero.com/RADStudio/XE4/en/Installing_the_Xcode_Command_Line_Tools_on_a_Mac) instructions for installing command line tools for your Mac.
 3. Make sure you have Homebrew installed.
-Run this command
+Run this command:
  ```
  /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
  ```